 - Ensure you got all your emergency equipment.

 - Check all your lights properly.
 The indicator, full beam, dip, fog, and break.
 Check them all properly.
 You could park by a white wall or shop window to check them, or you could get a friend to watch while you alternate through the lights.

-- Check your tires: This is critical stuff here.
+- Check your tyres.
+This is critical.
 Legally, the minimum depth allowed for your tread depth is 3 millimeters.
 If you venture lower than the 3 mm, you are ripe for a weekend in jail before being presented in court.
-A trick to personally checking the depth is by using a penny, anything below Lincoln`s shoulder indicates a need to change the tire.
-So take good care of your tires.
+So take good care of your tyres.
 Ensure you get the correct pressure at a filling station.
-The right pressure also helps you prevent the tire from wearing.
-It also aids in conserving fuel, so you do not spend more fuel than is necessary.
+The right pressure also helps you prevent the tyre from wearing.
+It also aids in conserving fuel.
 Not to mention the fact that the wrong pressure could lead to poor handling.
-Before traveling, go for a little cruise and if you feel any irregular vibration, get your tires balanced.
+Before traveling, go for a little cruise and if you feel any irregular vibration, get your tyres balanced.

-Do not forget to also check your spare tire: A faulty spare in the middle of nowhere that is a road you do not want to thread.
+Don’t forget to check your spare tyre.
 Make sure your jack, handle, and the wheel brace are all in your car.